A Foodies Guide to Japanese Mushroom Varieties and Cooking Techniques

 #2 Enoki

 Enoki is another popular variety and one of our favourite Japanese mushrooms, due to their chewy texture and mild flavour.
 They’re often sold in bunches and are characterised by their thin, long stems and small white caps.
-Add them to hotpot or stir-fry them together with vegetables or noodles for added texture – be sure to check on their freshness at the supermarket, you’d want to avoid enoki mushrooms with slimy or brown stems!
+Add them to a hotpot or stir-fry them together with vegetables or noodles for added texture.
+We recommend checking on their freshness at the supermarket, and you must avoid enoki mushrooms with slimy or brown stems!

 Enoki Japanese mushrooms